1Hive/apiary/README.md

 ### [api](/api)

-This API simply presents the state that the worker has built.
+A GraphQL API.
+Interactive documentation for the API is available if you visit the endpoint in the browser.

 #### Configuration